tracon/tracontent/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+The work of Santtu Pajukanta on Kompassi has been partially sponsored by [Leonidas Oy](https://leonidasoy.fi/opensource).